souravsingh/IPD-presentation/PITCHME.md

 ---

 The offer is:
-- If A and B betray each other, both get imprisonment for two years.
+- If A and B betray each other, both get imprisonment for three years.
-- If A betrays and B is silent(or vice versa),  A is free and B will serve 3 years in prison.
+- If A betrays and B is silent(or vice versa),  A is free and B will serve 5 years in prison.
 - If both remain silent, Both serve one year in prison.

 ---